 - Even if the terms of an agreement appear to include a locked price, or if it demands the purchase of a full season of heating oil, then the consumer may have alternatives.
 Many agreements permit a customer to withdraw, although there may be a fee or charge associated with that decision.
 Consumers should carefully compare the cost of breaking their contract against the anticipated savings from terminating the contract and moving to a different provider.
 This review will help ensure whether it could be done without substantial financial or legal repercussions.

 If an oil dealer violates the terms of a contract, the AGO may be able to help.
-For information about reporting unfair and deceptive conduct and for free mediation services, visit AGO Consumer Hotline and Mediation Services .
+For information about reporting unfair and deceptive conduct and for consumer assistance, visit the Consumer Advocacy & Response Division (CARD) or contact the Consumer Hotline at (617) 727-8400.